kustomzone/LLMUnity/README.md

 - Click the `+` button and select `Add package from git URL`
 - Use the repository URL `https://github.com/undreamai/LLMUnity.git` and click `Add`

+On macOS with Apple Silicon you further need to have Xcode Command Line Tools installed.

 ## How to use
 For a step-by-step tutorial you can have a look at our guide: